-If the fuel tank has been run dry or if the engine has not been used for a long time, bleed the fuel system (see page 41).
+If the fuel tank has been run dry or if the engine has not been used for a long time, bleed the fuel system (see page 45).

-Out of consideration for our common environment, your new Scania engine has been designed to use a smaller amount of fuel when starting.
+For environmental reasons, your new Scania engine has been designed to use a smaller amount of fuel when starting.
 Using unnecessarily large amounts of fuel when starting the engine always results in the discharge of unburnt fuel.

-- Open the fuel cock, if fitted. - Declutch the engine. - Engines with battery master switch: Switch on the power by means of the battery master switch. - DEC2: If the main indicator lamp comes on or flashes when the power is turned on, this indicates the presence of a fault in the control system or engine which must be found and rectified before the engine is started.
-See page 15. - Start the engine by means of the starter button or starter key.
+- Open the fuel cock, if fitted. - Declutch the engine (not engines with fixed clutch, e.g. generator sets). - Engines with battery master switch: Switch on the power by means of the battery master switch. - DEC2: If the main indicator lamp comes on or flashes when the power is turned on, this indicates the presence of a fault in the control system or engine which must be found and rectified before the engine is started.
+Refer to page19. - Start the engine by means of the starter button or starter key.